 This plan is based on what I wish I knew before starting in Incident Response and is divided into two parts.
 Just go to either Part 1 or Part 2 to start.

 Part 1: The Core Training Plan

-The Core Training Plan starts out with a course for complete beginners to IT and includes the four core training categories listed on the homepage (General IT/Cybersecurity, Linux, Networking & Programming/Scripting).
+The Core Training Plan starts out with a course for complete beginners to IT and includes General IT/Cybersecurity, Linux, Networking & Programming/Scripting.

-As far as programming/scripting goes, so far I am required to learn to read and write Python, be able to modify JSON, and be able to read assembly and other languages.
+As far as programming/scripting goes, so far I am required to learn to read and write Python, be able to modify JSON, and be able to read assembly and other languages for malware analysis.
 For more information regarding coding and incident response, check out the SANS Whitepaper Coding For Incident Response: Solving the Language Dilemma by Shelly Giesbrecht

 I based this part of the plan on a talk I saw by Ryan Chapman about implementing an incident response training plan.
-This includes the DFIR Related Categories listed on the homepage (Digital Forensics, Incident Response, Malware Analysis, OSINT).
+This includes Digital Forensics, Incident Response, Malware Analysis and OSINT.